scottellis/madasd/README.md

     data/ch2_2khz.raw
     data/ch2_noise.raw

-They can be passed to the server at startup in which case the data returned will come from the file.
+They can be passed to the server at startup in which case data returned will come from the file.

     ~/madasng$ ./madasd -f data/ch2_1khz.raw